 Interesting fact

 Did you know?
 Inbox zero emerged in the early 2000s as a practical response to rising digital communication.
-Its focus was reducing stress caused by unmanaged commitments, not achieving visual perfection.
+Its focus was reducing the stress of unmanaged commitments, not achieving visual perfection.

 Clear email rules support broader workflow stability.
 Explore "Workflow Templates: How to Optimize Processes for Maximum Efficiency" for aligning task systems.
 For timeline-based planning, see "What is a Gantt Chart?
 A Guide to Using Gantt Charts for Project Management".